Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Freeze: Let the broccoli cheese casserole cool completely, then cover with plastic flush against the top (to prevent freezer burn), followed by foil.
 Freeze for up to 3 months.
 Thaw overnight in the fridge, or reheat right from frozen.

 There are so many ways to serve broccoli and cheese casserole.
 I like to keep it simple with an easy protein:

 - Beef – Try this dish with prime rib roast for a holiday dinner, or try a simple sirloin steak or air fryer steak for everyday meals.

 - Seafood – This cheesy dish tastes great with air fryer shrimp or baked salmon, or for special occasions, lobster tails or halibut.

-- Chicken – Crispy roasted chicken thighs, irresistible garlic butter chicken, or baked chicken leg quarters would add more comforting flavor alongside this casserole.
+- Chicken – Crispy roasted chicken thighs, an irresistible garlic butter chicken recipe, or baked chicken leg quarters would add more comforting flavor alongside this casserole.

-- Pork – Try pan seared pork chops or Crock Pot pork tenderloin, or stir pulled pork right into the broccoli cheese casserole.
+- Pork – Try skillet pork chops or Crock Pot pork tenderloin, or stir pulled pork right into the broccoli cheese casserole.

 More Cheesy Casserole Recipes

 Cheesy casseroles can turn the veggie-afraid into veggie believers!
 Try these other favorites: